slatedocs/slate/source/includes/_data-source.md

 2. Extract the inner portion of the XML request body
 3. Generate a signature for this portion of the body, using the steps outlined above 4.
 Ensure the signature generated matches the signature provided by the request

-In order for the partner to authenticate Geezeo’s requests, and for Geezeo to authenticate the partner’s responses, the partner will be issued an API key.
-This key will never be included in any request or response, rather it will be used as a “shared secret” to generate a signature for each request and response.
+In order for the partner to authenticate Geezeo's requests, and for Geezeo to authenticate the partner's responses, the partner will be issued an API key.
+This key will never be included in any request or response, rather it will be used as a “shared secret" to generate a signature for each request and response.

 The API key may also be used to identify the partner that the request is targeted at if necessary; for instance, if multiple partners are served through the same partner API.